Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Appendix

-Next we derive a numerical generation procedure for computing the variances under arbitrary non-isotropic scattering conditions.
-Unlike \cite[App.~IV.C]{PizzoJSAC20}, where we were able to compute a closed form expression for the variances under isotropic scattering, here we resort to a general numerical procedure as solving \eqref{variances} for every possible propagation conditions is pointless.
-Each variance $\sigma^2(\ell_x,\ell_y,m_x,m_y)$ is thus obtained by substituting \eqref{psd_4d} into \eqref{variances}:
+Unlike \cite[App.~IV.C]{PizzoJSAC20}, where we were able to compute a closed-form expression for the variances under isotropic scattering, here we resort to a general numerical procedure as solving \eqref{variances} for every possible non-isotropic propagation conditions is pointless.
+Plugging \eqref{psd_4d} into \eqref{variances},